-Ronnie Davis is a new inspector with the NCUC.
+Ryan Duffy is a new inspector with the NCUC.
 He has considerable experience from working for a gas pipeline operator but has not received all of the training courses at PHMSA's Training and Qualifications Facility.
-He was assisted and mentored by Brooks Tate who does have more than adequate knowledge of the regulations.
+He was assisted and mentored by Brooks Tate and Steve Wood, both who have more than adequate knowledge of the regulations.

 5 Did the inspector conduct an exit interview, including identifying probable violations?
-(If 1 inspection is not totally completed the interview should be based on areas covered during time of field evaluation)
+(If inspection is not totally completed the interview should be based on areas covered during time of field evaluation)